• THE DECISION OF WHO TO MARRY.

 For many women, this decision carries both hope and uncertainty.

-• Single to Married is a live, facilitated dialogue for women exploring the path from single to married.
+A live, facilitated conversation for women exploring the path from single to married.

 Knowing whether you should build a life together is the real question.